The Poll Brothers: Gillis and George Get It Right, Again and Again

 CIPOLLINI TRATTORIA & BAR

 Location, location, location.
 Cipollini Trattoria and Bar opened in 2005 on the south side of the ultra-fashionable Americana Manhasset and has been hip and hot from the first moment.
-Cipollini has a Manhattan-style ambience, casual and sophisticated, and draws a chi-chi crowd for both lunch and dinner.
+Cipollini has a Manhattan-style ambiance, casual and sophisticated, and draws a chi-chi crowd for both lunch and dinner.

 From the sidewalk cafe with tables shaded by umbrellas or warmed by outdoor heaters, to the indoor white marble bar, Cipollini’s is the place to see and be seen.
-The crowd is energetic; the noise level loud.
+The crowd is energetic; the noise level is loud.

-Inside the long, narrow dining room, the decor is casual yet chic, with dark wood paneling and wood floors, massive framed mirrors on the walls and spiffy oversized lampshades hanging from the high ceilings.
+Inside the long, narrow dining room, the decor is casual yet chic, with dark wood paneling and wood floors, massive framed mirrors on the walls, and spiffy oversized lampshades hanging from the high ceilings.

 Cipollini’s offers southern Italian and Mediterranean specialties and a wood-burning pizza oven.
-The tuna tartar appetizer is awesome, the signature dish is a savory whole roasted branzino and the chicken salad -- a favorite among the ladies who lunch -- is swell, too.
+The tuna tartar appetizer is awesome, the signature dish is a savory whole roasted branzino, and the chicken salad -- a favorite among the ladies who lunch -- is swell, too.
 Wine by the glass comes in a small carafe, with enough to fill two glasses.
 Service is attentive and diners are never rushed.
 It’s a wonderful dining spot to come back to over and over again.

 HENDRICK'S TAVERN

-The Poll Brothers’ newest winner, Hendrick’s Tavern, on the landmark 1740 restored estate home of Hendrick Onderdonk, has a clubby, urban style with two bar areas, three private dining rooms, a VIP bar for cocktail parties and a ballroom for large, catered affairs.
-The main dining room exudes comfortable elegance with wood-paneled walls and burgundy leather banquettes, classic photographs and antique mirrors.
-The menu boasts the same dry-aged and prime steaks as the family’s nearby flagship, Bryant and Cooper, as well as a raw bar, comfort foods like mac and cheese and chicken wings, filet mignon sliders and panko-crusted avocado.
+The Poll Brothers’ newest winner, Hendrick’s Tavern, on the landmark 1740 restored estate home of Hendrick Onderdonk, has a clubby, urban style with two bar areas, three private dining rooms, a VIP bar for cocktail parties, and a ballroom for large, catered affairs.
+The main dining room exudes comfortable elegance with wood-paneled walls and burgundy leather banquettes, classic photographs, and antique mirrors.
+The menu boasts the same dry-aged and prime steaks as the family’s nearby flagship, Bryant and Cooper, as well as a raw bar, comfort foods like mac and cheese and chicken wings, filet mignon sliders, and panko-crusted avocado.
 Starters include a Maryland crab cake or a sashimi-style Ahi tuna poke and kale salad.
-Fish lovers can choose from Chatham cod, grilled branzino or seared Norwegian salmon.
+Fish lovers can choose from Chatham cod, grilled branzino, or seared Norwegian salmon.
 Sides range from lobster fried rice to homemade ‘tator’ tots and sweet corn on the cob.

-For dessert, don’t miss the white chocolate cloud cake reminiscent of an oversized ring ding or indulge in a sticky bun with vanilla ice cream and caramel sauce.
-To finish up guilt free, enjoy a heaping fruit platter with pineapple, grapes, melons and berries.
+For dessert, don’t miss the white chocolate cloud cake reminiscent of an oversized ring ding, or indulge in a sticky bun with vanilla ice cream and caramel sauce.
+To finish up guilt-free, enjoy a heaping fruit platter with pineapple, grapes, melons, and berries.

 TOKU MODERN ASIAN

 Sophisticated and sleek, Toku Modern Asian is a gem.
-It fits right in with shops like Prada, Chanel and Hermes, its neighbors at the Americana Manhasset.
-The menu is varied; the food is fresh, flavorful and well prepared.
+It fits right in with shops like Prada, Chanel, and Hermes, its neighbors at the Americana Manhasset.
+The menu is varied; the food is fresh, flavorful, and well-prepared.
 The stunning decor is modern yet comfortable.
-The ambiance, the service and the delicious, beautifully-presented dishes are all winners.
+The ambiance, the service, and the delicious, beautifully presented dishes are all winners.

-The cuisine at this swanky dining star is predominantly Japanese with influences from China, Korea and South East Asia, designed by owners Gillis and George Poll to include their favorites with a unique twist.
+The cuisine at this swanky dining star is predominantly Japanese with influences from China, Korea, and South East Asia, designed by owners Gillis and George Poll to include their favorites with a unique twist.
 Hence, the menu, which is designed for sharing, reflects “the best of the best.”

-Among the winners are the Asian Caesar salad with crunchy wontons, cashews and ginger aioli, the tasty calamari salad and the crisp tuna spring rolls.
-Western entrees have an Asian kick, such as braised short ribs with pad Thai noodles, sweet soy marinated skirt steak with wok sautéed bok choy and Chilean Sea Bass with Maitake mushrooms, Asian salsa and black bean sauce.
+Among the winners are the Asian Caesar salad with crunchy wontons, cashews, and ginger aioli, the tasty calamari salad, and the crisp tuna spring rolls.
+Western entrees have an Asian kick, such as braised short ribs with pad Thai noodles, sweet soy marinated skirt steak with wok sautéed bok choy, and Chilean Sea Bass with Maitake mushrooms, Asian salsa, and black bean sauce.

 BAR FRITES RESTAURANT

 A classic bistro, Bar Frites holds court in the midst of Wheatley Plaza in Greenvale with a covered outdoor dining area that’s packed on good weather days.
-Appetizers range from homemade chicken noodle soup to boneless wok seared frog legs to macaroni made with mornay sauce, emmenthal and gruyere cheeses.
+Appetizers range from homemade chicken noodle soup to boneless wok-seared frog legs to macaroni made with mornay sauce, emmenthal, and gruyere cheeses.
 Among the slider choices are

-Asian salmon burgers and petite filet mignon served with lettuce, tomato and sweet garlic aioli on an onion roll.
+Asian salmon burgers and petite filet mignon served with lettuce, tomato, and sweet garlic aioli on an onion roll.

-For dessert, savor the crème brulee, molten chocolate cake or the profiteroles with vanilla ice cream and chocolate sauce.
+For dessert, savor the crème brulee, molten chocolate cake, or the profiteroles with vanilla ice cream and chocolate sauce.

 BRYANT & COOPER STEAKHOUSE